hugoferquiroz/CdD-optimization-upp-2020/README.md

 # CdD optimization upp 2020
- This repository define the goals for "Compromiso de Desempeño de racionalización-Minedu"
+ This repository defines the goals and results for "Compromiso de Desempeño N° 12: Racionalización" at Ministerio de Educación (Minedu) Perú

+PD: These codes aren't official and don't represent the ministry's opinion.
+They are for academic purpose and transperency in public policy